 Clearly, many of us spend our days stuck in the same mental loops.
 This monotony in our thought patterns will translate to monotony in our actions – our sense of being is tied to the way we think about and experience the world.

 As creatures of habit, we find comfort in familiarity.
 However, after a certain point, it stifles our growth and confines us in a mental rut.
-Instinctually, we know that there’s a lot out there for us to experience and by shielding ourselves from the unknown, we miss out on these opportunities.
+Instinctually, we know that there’s a lot out there for us to experience and by staying in our comfort zone, we miss out on these opportunities.

 I’ve found that one of the best ways to shake off this malaise is to immerse ourselves in new cultures.
 Experiencing a new culture is like entering a whole new world of sights, sounds, smells, and textures.
-We get the opportunity to expose ourselves to new beliefs and perspectives on areas of shared interest.
+We get the opportunity to expose ourselves to new beliefs and perspectives.

 Cultural diversity, however, took a few millennia to develop and flourish.
 After homo sapiens first arrived, roughly 200,000 years ago, and began spreading across the world, each migratory group gradually developed their own ways of doing things.
 Over the years, societies and communities formed, which built a collective identity and a sense of belonging among its members.